 Most of us lose hair while we’re washing in the shower, and a build-up of this around our drains can cause major blockages.
 While cleaning out your shower drains might not be the most pleasant activity, to avoid this complication it needs to be done.

 Those are just some of the common causes of blocked drains that people experience every day.
 If you live around Brisbane and you need fast and effective blocked drain solutions, contact the professional plumbers at Jason’s Plumbing.
-For commercial, industrial and residential sites, we have the solutions that restore convenience to your world.
+For commercial, industrial sites, we have the solutions that restore convenience to your world.